Mr-Destructive/techstructive-blog/_posts/2021-08-27-DevQuotes-Auth0-x-Hashnode.md

 Hope you liked the project and hopefully will inspire developers to stay motivated and can focus on their goals more than dealing with imposter syndrome and whatnot.

-Thank you for reading and using the app, for any feedbacks, Twitter handles, comment section, Github issues, LinkedIn messages are all freely open.
+Thank you for reading and using the app, for any feedbacks, Twitter handles, comment section, GitHub issues, LinkedIn messages are all freely open.
 Thanks.
 Happy Coding :)